 - Q3 2013 vs. Q3 2012: 3 minutes more per day

 - Q2 2013 vs. Q2 2012: 4 minutes less per day

 - Q1 2013 vs. Q1 2012: 7.5 minutes less per day

 - Q4 2012 vs. Q4 2011: 19 minutes less per day

 - Q3 2012 vs. Q3 2011: 15 minutes less per day

 Between Q1 2011 and Q1 2014, traditional TV consumption by 18-24-year-old viewers dropped by a little less than 10%.

 The difference in declines between the viewing population and the 18-24 population as a whole suggests the growing presence of “cord-nevers” – people who have never subscribed to a pay-TV service and are instead getting all their programming options from OTT services.
 It also means that TV is maintaining a grip on its young viewers for the time being.

-Those are curious results: when looking at actual TV viewers, the trend looks positive for the 18-24 group, but negative for all the older age groups.
+Those are curious results: when looking at actual TV viewers, the trend looks positive for the 18-24 group, but negative for most other age groups.
 These figures will be worth keeping an eye on in future data releases.

 What About Teens?